Lincoln County License Hearing Guide

 Proper preparation is essential for a successful ALR hearing.

-Understand What You Can Challenge: You can challenge various aspects of the arrest, such as whether the officer had probable cause to stop you, whether the breathalyzer was properly calibrated, or whether you were properly informed of your rights.
+- Understand what you can challenge: You can challenge various aspects of the DDS's case, such as the validity of the traffic stop, the accuracy of the breathalyzer or blood test, or whether you were properly informed of your implied consent rights.

 Possible Outcomes

-Suspension Overturned: If you successfully challenge the basis for the suspension, your license will be reinstated.
+- Suspension overturned: If you successfully challenge the DDS's case, the hearing officer may overturn the license suspension, and your driving privileges will be reinstated.

-Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes.
+- Restricted/hardship license granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia